MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

             void getStatus();
     };

-After that we call it in the Control Point as it was showed
+We already connected it in the Control Point when we were creating the control point constructor
 ::
     HandleCmds *handle = new HandleCmds();